grafana/tempo/docs/sources/tempo/traceql/query-editor.md

   - TraceQL
 ---

-# TraceQL queries in Grafana
+# Create TraceQL queries in Grafana

 You can use compose TraceQL queries in Grafana and Grafana Cloud using the Search in Explore and the TraceQL viewer and query editor in the Tempo data source.
 Both of these methods let you build queries and drill-down into result sets.